winter

 Chaos in Northeast China as Unprecedented Snowstorm Strikes

-Airlines were forced to cancel flights, trains were suspended, and schools and roads were closed as the region faced its first major of the year.
-The onslaught of snowfall, expected to reach over 30 cm in higher areas of 's Inner Mongolia, Jin, and Heilongjiang provinces, has been accompanied by clear blue skies, intensifying the impact as temperatures drop significantly.
+Airlines were forced to cancel flights, trains were suspended, and schools and roads were closed as the region faced its first major snowstorm of the year.
+The onslaught of snowfall, expected to reach over 30 cm in higher areas of China's Inner Mongolia, Jin, and Heilongjiang provinces, has been accompanied by clear blue skies, intensifying the impact as temperatures drop significantly.

 China's northernmost province, Heilongjiang, experienced significant disruptions to its transportation systems.
 The railway operator suspended 51 passenger trains due to the snowstorm, and Harbin, the provincial capital, canceled over 400 flights at its international airport.
 Smaller airports in the province took similar measures, leading to a complete cancellation of flights.